Skip to content

 Edit Instance

-2. Click on Compute > Instances and click on the name of the Instance to be changed.
+2. Click on the name of the Instance to be changed.

 3. Inside the Instance details screen, click on Edit Instance in the upper right hard corner of the screen.